olivierfriard/boris_docs/analysis.rst

 Advanced event filtering
 --------------------------------------------------------------------------------------------------------------------------------------------

-This function allows to extract events from one or more observations by selecting subjects, behaviors and logical operators.
+This function allows to filter events from one or more observations by selecting subjects, behaviors and logical operators.

 To use the filter select a subject, a behavior and click on the button with the green arrow on the side of the behaviors list.
 A complex filter can be constructed by adding a logical operator (**AND** / **OR**) for combinating various subjects and behaviors.

-Example of a summarized output:
+Example of a summarized output showing the occurences of Himal resting while Nautilus in alert:

 .. image:: images/advanced_filter_summary.png
    :alt: Advanced event filter summary
    :width: 80%

-Example of a detailed output:
+Example of a detailed output showing the overlaping intervals while Himal rests and Nautilus is in alert:

 .. image:: images/advanced_filter_details.png
    :alt: Advanced event filter summary